The Provincial Nominee Program in Canada program is for workers who:

 In this program you should:

-• Have labored in management, professional or technical/skilled job for a minimum of one year
+- Have labored in management, professional or technical/skilled job for a minimum of one year

-• Have at least a Canadian high school diploma or comparable education
+- Have at least a Canadian high school diploma or comparable education

-• Take a language test to demonstrate you are able to converse in English or French
+- Take a language test to demonstrate you are able to converse in English or French

-• Show you can provide for yourself and your family when you arrive in Canada
+- Show you can provide for yourself and your family when you arrive in Canada

-The employer should also meet particular requirements.
+The employer must also meet specific requirements.

 Atlantic Intermediate-Skilled Program